daniel-murse/S-GAIN/README.md

 Compiling the log and plotting the graphs may not function correctly when called from main.py.
 It is advised to run log_and_graphs.py after each experiment.

+One may use run_experiments.py, which does not have aforementioned problem, to run multiple experiments in sequence, automatically analyze them and if needed shutdown the computer after wards.

 ---

 ## How to run the command